daniel-vainsencher/daniel-vainsencher.github.io/src/conjugate_gradient_part_1.md

 merely report progress.
 It is also an infinite loop; a stopping condition would be additional code, and other common niceties include:

-- looking at only every 100th iteration,
+- looking at only every Nth iteration,
-- time the cost of an iteration (but not the I/O!),
+- time the cost of an iteration (but not auxiliary I/O!),
 - plot progress,
 - save progress, etc.